Why cool our roads?(Back to top)

 As part of this trial, the road’s asphalt colour is lightened from black to light grey by applying two coats of GuardTop CoolSeal.

-CoolSeal is a water-based sealant that is designed to reflect the sun’s rays and minimise the buildup of heat.
+CoolSeal is a water-based sealant that is designed to reflect the sun’s rays and minimise the build-up of heat.

 Image: CoolSeal installation, Northmead - George Gittany Photography, 18 March 2020

-Where is the trial happening?(Back to top)
+Where did the trial happen?(Back to top)

-The trial is being conducted at the following City of Parramatta Council locations:
+CoolSeal was installed and remains at the following City of Parramatta Council locations:

 - Corry Court, North Parramatta